LemonBreezes/exwmsw/README.md

 # exwmsw.el

-Provides functions for monitor-independent manipulation of workspaces in EXWM.
+This package provides functions for monitor-independent manipulation of workspaces in EXWM.

 ## Usage